krishang118/Hybrid-SFQHull/README.md

-# Parallel Convex Hull Computation and Benchmarking
+# Parallel Convex Hull Computation and Benchmarkin

 > High-performance CUDA implementations of classical and novel convex hull algorithms, benchmarked and compared for large-scale 2D point sets.